MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 recursive resolvers to alter their behavior based on its contents, even if the contents are invalid.
-Recursive resolvers MAY validate the values of recognized SvcParamKeys and reject records containing values which are invalid according to the SvsParam specification.
+Recursive resolvers MAY validate the values of recognized SvcParamKeys and reject records containing values which are invalid according to the SvcParam specification.
 For complex value types whose interpretation might differ between implementations or have additional future allowed values added (e.g. URIs or "alpn"), resolvers